Trans-Planckian Censorship and the Swampland: Introduction

 It is thus natural to ask if there is any principle of quantum gravity which leads to the dS conjecture at least in large field range but also has specific predictions for any field range.
 This paper aims to propose such a principle.
 The principle we propose, the Trans-Planckian Censorship Conjecture (TCC), simply put states that in an expanding universe that could realize in a consistent quantum gravity theory, the sub-Planckian quantum fluctuations should remain quantum and can never become larger than the Hubble horizon and classically freeze\footnote{This notion is different from the similarly named phenomenon discussed in \cite{dolan2017transplanckian,draper2019gravitational}.}.
 We show that TCC is weaker than the dS Swampland conjecture, but in a way, it is more specific.
-For example we show that in d-dimensional spacetimes for large field ranges with positive potential $[|V'| \geq c V]\big|_\infty$ with $c=2/\sqrt{(d-1)(d-2)}$.
-Moreover, this value of $c$ is compatible with all known examples in string theory.
-However, as we will see TCC is weaker than dS conjecture at the interior of the field space.
+For example we show that in d-dimensional spacetimes for large field ranges with positive potential $[|V'| \geq c V]\big|_\infty$ with $c_\text{asymptotic}=2/\sqrt{d-2}$.
+This result is based on the assumption that the cosmological evolution at future infinity is driven only by scalar fields.
+Additionally, TCC leads to a similar, but weaker, condition in the interior of the field space.
+We show that TCC requires any monotonically decreasing stretch of the scalar potential $[\phi_i,\phi]$ to obey $V(\phi)\leq A~\exp(-2(\phi-\phi_i))/\sqrt{(d-1)(d-2)})$, where $A$ is an $\mathcal{O}(1)$ constant.
+This condition tells us that the potential is bounded above by an exponential potential with rate $c_\text{interior}= 2/\sqrt{(d-1)(d-2)}$.
+This value of $c$ is compatible with all known examples in string theory.
+However, as we will see, TCC is weaker than dS conjecture at the interior of the field space.
 In particular, the lower bound for slope $|V'|/V$ depends on the range of the field.
 Moreover, taking into account quantum fluctuations, TCC is compatible with $V'=0$ points as well, as long as it is sufficiently unstable quantum mechanically.
 We find that in a meta-stable dS point is compatible with TCC as long as its lifetime $T$ is bounded by

 where $H$ is the Hubble parameter and is related to the cosmological constant by ${(d-1)(d-2)\over 2} H^2=V=\Lambda$ in $d$ spacetime dimensions.
 Also, for unstable critical points, we find a condition similar to the refined dS conjecture which puts a bound on $|V''|/V$ \cite{ooguri2019distance}.
 Moreover, we find that for any expansionary period of the universe for matter with equation of state $w\geq -1$, measurement of $H$ will give an upper bound to the age of the observed universe.
 The upper bound is the same as the \eqref{LTI} with $H$ being the measured value of the Hubble parameter at time $T$ after the expansion started.